rdegges/rdegges-blog/articles/2011/devops-django-part-2-the-pain-of-deployment.md

 I've taken the liberty of drawing this up in a small diagram (again, excuse my poor diagramming skills):

-![][1]
+![Web Infrastructure][]

-As you can probably imagine, we use Python and Django to build our website and backend API.
+As you can probably imagine, we use Python and Django to build our website and back end API.
 These are the core technologies that power our web services.
 RabbitMQ holds our queued tasks, and Celery processes the queued tasks and executes them on worker servers asynchronously.
 Memcached is used to store data in memory for fast retrieval (stuff like lists of banned callers, etc.) and MySQL was used to store all of our persistent data.

-FreeRADIUS is really in a leage of its own, as we use it exclusively to track call metrics from our physical Cisco devices.
-Most high end Cisco equpiment supports radius logging, so we have a FreeRADIUS instance running at all times to track our physical call metrics (which calls enter and leave our network before ever talking to our telephony servers), as this data is far more accurate than data that arrives via API calls (due to timing issues across the network).
+FreeRADIUS is really in a league of its own, as we use it exclusively to track call metrics from our physical Cisco devices.
+Most high end Cisco equipment supports radius logging, so we have a FreeRADIUS instance running at all times to track our physical call metrics (which calls enter and leave our network before ever talking to our telephony servers), as this data is far more accurate than data that arrives via API calls (due to timing issues across the network).

 In regards to our monitoring software (puppet, etc.) we used quite a mix.
 The reason being that no one piece covered all our basic requirements.
 For our services, we wanted to have the following:

 -   Alerts when stuff goes down.